-'''

-f = \mathbf{mk\outstream}(s)
+$f = \mathbf{mkOutstream}(s)$

-'''

 Create a conventional outstream f from a StreamIO.outstream s.
 The output streams in StreamIO are not "functional," they are conventional streams operated on by side-effecting output.
-The difference between an IO.outstream and a StreamIO.outstream is that the former may be redirected using set_outstream.
-Think of the former as a ref of the latter. $s = \mathbf{get_outstream}(f)$ then operations on f' are equivalent to operations on f.
+The difference between an IO.outstream and a StreamIO.outstream is that the former may be redirected using setOutstream.
+Think of the former as a ref of the latter.

+s = getOutstream(f)

 Extract the underlying outstream s from the redirectable outstream f.
 Unfortunately, s is not "pure functional," so there's no equivalent of the lookahead trick shown above.
-Unlike instreams, if
+Unlike instreams, if then operations on f' are equivalent to operations on f.

 '''

-val f' = mk_outstream(get_outstream f)
+val f' = mkOutstream(getOutstream f)

 '''

-'''

-set_outstream(f, s)
+setOutstream(f, s)

-'''